 The Macaulay Development Trust is a charity which supports excellent research into the sustainable use of land and natural resources, for the benefit of people, their communities and the environment which aligns with the vision and legacy of TB Macaulay.
 It has financial investments, which are managed on an ethical basis, and some investment property which generate the funds which are subsequently distributed in grants.

 The Trust can trace its origins back to an endowment from Dr T B Macaulay in 1930 to establish the Macaulay Institute for Soil Research.
 The Trust was created as an independent charity in 1994 and now operates under a supplementary deed registered in 2011.
-The Trustees distribute funds for scientific research that progresses T B Macaulay’s vision in a contemporary, and indeed future-orientated, context.
+The Trustees distribute funds for scientific research that progresses T B Macaulay’s vision and addresses current and future needs.

 T B MACAULAY